MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 Location-Based Routing for Operator Connect for India lets you ensure that Teams users don't violate toll bypass restrictions.

 This article describes what you need to know to use Location-Based Routing with Operator Connect for India.
-This article applies only to Location Based Routing for Operator Connect for India.

 Note that the configuration for Location-Based Routing for Operator Connect for India differs from the configuration for Location-Based Routing for Direct Routing.
 To configure Location-Based Routing for Operator Connect for India, you'll need to: